 Step 2.
 Enable the Vultr API

-Once the Vultr API has been enabled, locate the Access Control Area to whitelist the GridPane server IP addresses.
+Once the Vultr API has been enabled, locate the Access Control Area (Account → API) to whitelist the GridPane server IP addresses.
 This will allow the GridPane servers to connect to your Vultr account.

-GridPane has two IP addresses that need to be whitelisted:
+GridPane has three IP addresses that need to be whitelisted:

 Alternatively, you can whitelist all IP addresses.